-This two hour online course will help you consider how best to both run and be part of a strong and effective board.
+This two and a half hour online course will help you consider how best to both run and be part of a strong and effective board.

 By the end of the session you will:

 • Understand the roles and responsibilities of Board members

 • Have strategies for getting the best from your Board

 • Have explored recruitment, induction and engagement of board members

 • Understand relevant company and charity law and processes relating to boards

 • Have practical ideas about how to be a more effective board member